Azure/terraform-azure-avm-ptn-alz-sub-vending/README.md

 - `subnets` - (Optional) A map of subnets to create in the virtual network.
 The value is an object with the following fields:
   - `name` - The name of the subnet.
-  - `address_prefixes` - The IPv4 address prefixes to use for the subnet in CIDR format.
+  - `address_prefixes` - (Optional) The IPv4 address prefixes to use for the subnet in CIDR format.
+Either `address_prefixes` or `ipam_pools` must be specified, but not both.
+  - `ipam_pools` - (Optional) A list of IPAM pool configurations for automatic address space allocation.
+Each pool object contains:
+    - `pool_id` - The resource ID of the IPAM pool.
+    - `prefix_length` - The length of the /XX CIDR range to request (e.g., 28 for a /28 subnet).
   - `nat_gateway` - (Optional) An object with the following fields:
     - `id` - The ID of the NAT Gateway which should be associated with the Subnet.
 Changing this forces a new resource to be created.
   - `network_security_group` - (Optional) An object with the following fields: